-The home kitchen is making a comeback
+The home kitchen makes a comeback

 The home kitchen looked like it was on its way out.
 First, the walls came down, turning the separated family kitchen into an open-plan living space.
 Next, full gas stovetops, ovens and fridges were snubbed for the more economical kitchenette.
 Then IKEA predicted home kitchens would vanish altogether within a decade.